-The historical role of the above mentioned progressive representatives of social thought of nineteenth century China goes considerably beyond the period of their activity.
+The historical role of the above-mentioned progressive representatives of social thought of nineteenth-century China goes considerably beyond the period of their activity.
 Their positive influence on contemporaries and on the social thought of subsequent generations, though studied insufficiently, is generally recognized.
-They were among the first to show an interest in the outside world, in the scientific and technological achievements of the West, and became opponents to the policy of isolation.
+They were the first, being in an extremely unfavorable situation of Anglo-Chinese conflict, to show an interest in the outside world, in the scientific and technological achievements of the West, and became opponents of the policy of isolation.

-The phenomenon of Lin Zexu was that in a crucial period of Chinese history, being in the epicenter of Anglo-Chinese conflict, and working mainly from the point of view of Confucian philosophy, he could leave behind some of the traditional stereotypes and soberly evaluate the scientific and technological superiority of foreigners ("barbarians").
-He understood, that to withstand foreign invasion, China would have to assimilate and master the achievements of Western science.
+The phenomenon of Lin Zexu was that in a critical period of Chinese history, being at the epicenter of Anglo-Chinese conflict and working mainly from the point of view of Confucian philosophy, he could leave behind some of the traditional stereotypes and soberly evaluate the scientific and technological superiority of foreigners ("barbarians").
+He understood that to withstand foreign invasion, China would have to assimilate and master the achievements of Western science.

-Modern historians, studying the foreign policy of the Peoples Republic of China (which includes the active development of international commerce and incorporation of the Chinese economy into the international labor force) cite the men discussed above as pioneers in this subject.
+Modern historians studying the foreign policy of the People's Republic of China (which includes the active development of international commerce and incorporation of the Chinese economy into the international labor force) cite the men discussed above as pioneers in this subject.

-Additional analysis of the lives and activities of these outstanding representatives of the social and political thought of mid-nineteenth century China allows for a more complete understanding of the general processes of development of Chinese social and political thought, which in turn greatly influenced the social development of Asian countries.
+Additional analysis of life and activity of outstanding representatives of the social and political thought of mid-nineteenth-century China allows for a more complete understanding of the general processes of development of Chinese social and political thought, which in turn greatly influenced the social development of Asian countries.